venture23-zkp/gangwar-aleo/README.md

 The battles are initiated within the centralized server.
 Various battle modes are available, and one of these modes is randomly selected for each round.
 These modes include "One vs One," where one player is chosen from each team, and "Two vs One," involving two players from the first team against one player from the second team.
 The game offers over 20 such battle modes, each offering unique combinations of players and weapons.
 The full list of available modes can be viewed on the Gangwars platform.

-#### Attack Mechanism and Health Calculation
+#### Attack Mechanism and Damage Calculation

 During battles, attacks are executed based on the chosen mode.
-The health of the targeted player(s) is calculated based on whether the attack hits or misses.
-The probability of a successful hit, also known as the hit chance of the player's NFT, determines whether an attack lands.
-The use of weapons and strategies plays a pivotal role in deciding the outcome of these confrontations.
+To decide if a attack landed on the targeted player, a biased coin is flipped.
+The probability for landing a attack as well as the damage is based on the stats of both the attacking player and the targeted player.
+`P(Successful Hit) = Hit Chance of Attacking Player * (1 - Dodge Chance of Dodged Player)`

 #### Medic Kits and Recovery: